 - For written applications, you must submit a permit application to the Sales Manager in the Park District Marketing Department 45 days prior to the event/activity.

-For more details on the rules governing the form of your application please CLICK HERE
+For more details on the rules governing the form of your application please click here

 No. The most common example is if a group consists of 49 persons or less, no permit is needed to engage in First Amendment activity on either (1) open land where the public is allowed or (2) in non-reservable picnic shelters.

 Please Note: First Amendment activity may not take place in any area classified “Not Designated for Public Use.”
+For First Amendment acitivities at Cleveland Metroparks Zoo, activities can only occur when the zoo is open to the public.

 For a comprehensive description of all other permit rules, policies, and procedures, please refer to Chapter 747 of the Cleveland Metroparks Code of Ordinances